National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/access.md

 The Level 3, Limited Data Set (LDS) offers the most complete view of N3C data.
 Unlike Level 2 De-Identified data, dates are not shifted (for most contributing data partners) and 5-digit patient zip codes are available (for most zip codes).
-See @sec-lifecycle for more details
+See @sec-cycle for more details

 Level 3 DURs require the same attestations and human subjects research protection training as Level 2 DURs.
 A Level 3 DUR also allows researchers to request access to one or more supplemental PPRL datasets providing additional information about patients.